Lehsqa/social_network_bot/README.md

 ## Intro

 This repo is related to https://github.com/Lehsqa/social_network_flask.
 Main function: creating bots for add posts and like them.
-For start working with it, need to clone it.
+For start working with it, need to clone it:

 ```
 git clone https://github.com/Lehsqa/social_network_bot.git <project-name>